WesleyWong420/Build-Your-Own-LOLBins/README.md

 The technical requirements of this project are:
 * Docker Compose (Hosting BYOL)
 * Windows 10 Home 64-bit (Victim Virtual Machine)

+> Certain simulations will tamper with Registry Keys of the Operating System, always use a dedicated Virtual Machine!
 <br>

 **Run With Docker (Detached Mode):**